Dr. Tufan Adigüzel

 University Webpage: https://ukmsarjana.ukm.my/main/lihat_profil/SzAxNjI5Nw==

-Dr. Rosalinda Rosli was studying at Texas A&M University as a sponsored student from Malaysia.
-Since graduating in 2013, she is attached to the Faculty of Education at the National University of Malaysia (UKM) as a senior lecturer.
-Dr. Rosli is active in grant research projects and she writes and publishes papers, journal articles, books and book chapters locally and internationally.
-Dr. Rosli is often involved in developing instructional materials and assessing mathematics textbooks for the Ministry of Education.
+Dr. Roslinda Rosli is currently a visiting scholar at the Aggie STEM from January 2022-May 2022.
+She is active in grant research projects, writes and publishes papers, journal articles, books, and book chapters locally and internationally.
+Dr. Rosli is often involved in developing instructional materials and assessing mathematics textbooks for the Ministry of Education Malaysia.

 Dr. Kitty Rutherford